Analytic calculations of the spectra of ultra high energy cosmic ray nuclei. II. The general case of background radiation: Introduction

 For calculation of UHE nuclei spectra, the knowledge of EBL at early cosmological epochs is important and thus EBL cosmological evolution is needed.
 As discussed in \cite{kneiske} there were proposed three different methods to determine the EBL cosmological evolution: (i) evolution inferred from observations at different red-shifts, (ii) forward evolution, which begins with cosmological initial conditions and evolves them forward in time matching the present day observations \cite{primack} and (iii) backward evolution, which starts form the present day observations and evolves data backward in time \cite{stecker06}.
 At present there are a few works with calculations of the EBL with cosmological evolution included, most notably \cite{stecker06} and \cite{kneiske04}.
 In the present paper we mainly use the EBL as presented in \cite{stecker06}, which is a refinement of previous calculations \cite{malkan}, based on the data from the Spitzer infrared observatory and the Hubble Space Telescope deep survey.
 In \cite{stecker06} the EBL photon density is found from $0.03$ eV up to the Lyman limit $13.6$ eV for different values of the red-shift up to $z=6$.

-The paper is organized as follows: in section \ref{sec:losses} we discuss the energy losses of nuclei, focusing mainly on the effects of the EBL, in section \ref{sec:CKE} we briefly review the CKE method already discussed in paper I, in section \ref{sec:spectra} we present our results on the expected fluxes of primary and secondary nuclei and secondary nucleons, and finally in section \ref{sec:conclusions} the results are discussed.
+The paper is organized as follows: in section \ref{sec:losses} we discuss the energy losses of nuclei, focusing mainly on the effects of the EBL, in section \ref{sec:CKE} we briefly review the CKE method and include in calculation the photo-disintegration of nuclei with multiple-nucleon emission, in section \ref{sec:spectra} we present our results on the expected fluxes of primary and secondary nuclei and secondary nucleons, in section \ref{sec:comparison} the calculated spectra are compared with existing calculations, and finally in section \ref{sec:conclusions} the results are discussed.

-We use throughout the paper the following abbreviations: UHECR for Ultra High Energy Cosmic Rays, CMB for Cosmic Microwave Background Radiation, EBL for Extragalactic Background Light in the range from Infrared to Ultraviolet, and CKE for Coupled Kinetic Equation method,